roshii/brane/docs/WHITEPAPER.md

 ### 3.4 Algorithmic Trading ###

 Algorithmic trading will rely on Brane's analyses modules to provide investors with a wide range of indicators.
-These indicators will in turn be used to trigger buy or sell orders according to investors' input.
+These indicators will in turn be used to trigger buy or sell orders according to conditions defined by investor.
-Brane will allow investors to back test their strategy on historical market data, enable it in a simulation mode a.k.a. paper trade and restrict trading to portfolio portions only.
+It will also allow investors to back test strategy, run it in simulation mode a.k.a. paper trade and restrict trading to portfolio portions only.

 ## 4 Conclusion ##

-With the above mentioned modules interacting with each others, i.e. data service, reporting, analyses and algorithmic trading, Brane will offer all managed ETF's advantages to private investors, simply owning an internet connection and a computer.
+With the above mentioned modules interacting with each others, i.e. data service, reporting, analyses and algorithmic trading, Brane will offer all managed ETF's advantages to private investors with a simple internet connection and computer.
 On top of the later, investors will be able to include or exclude any third party or asset they deem non trustable, following their very own analyses or belief.

 ## 5 Future ##